 It can be hard for a single voice to be heard.

 But, what if there is another avenue for you to share your views?

 What if you knew, there are working parents out there, in the same boat as you, struggling with the same issues?

 What if you have more people backing you up to make a difference?

 This is what being part of a union is – giving you a collective voice to share your point of view, concerns, wishes and grievances; to let your employer know that it’s not just you alone who thinks or feels this way.

 It is joining forces with other people in the same boat as we are, as a sign of solidarity that we all stand together to make things better for us and our fellow workers.

 #1 Standing Up For Better Wages For All Workers

-Becoming a union member means you’re joining a movement which represents you to negotiate for better wages.
+Becoming a union member means you’re joining a movement that represents you to negotiate for better wages.